HuseyinErsoyOrdu/ing-wallet2/README.md

 This is a Spring Boot RESTful API for managing digital wallets, deposits, withdrawals, and transaction approvals.

-The report file and the documentation exists in the directory "deployment".
+The report file and the documentation exist in the directory "deployment".

 ## Features
 - Create and list wallets